The Ugly Dachshund

 The Ugly Dachshund is a 1966 American comedy film directed by Norman Tokar, written by Albert Aley, and starring Dean Jones and Suzanne Pleshette in a story about a Great Dane who believes he is a dachshund.
 Produced by Walt Disney Productions, the film was based on a 1938 novel by Gladys Bronwyn Stern.
 It was one of several light-hearted comedies produced by the Disney Studios during the 1960s.
-The animated featurette Winnie the Pooh and the Honey Tree directed by Wolfgang Reitherman, was attached to the film in theatrical showings.
+The animated featurette Winnie the Pooh and the Honey Tree, directed by Wolfgang Reitherman, was attached to the film in theatrical showings.

 Plot

-Fran Garrison (Suzanne Pleshette) and her husband Mark (Dean Jones) are a young, happily married couple and the proud owners of an award-winning Dachshund named Danke.
-The movie begins with them frantically getting into the car and heading to the hospital as "the pain has started and it's about time."
+Fran Garrison and her husband Mark are a young, happily married couple and the proud owners of an award-winning dachshund named Danke.
+The movie begins with them frantically getting into the car and heading to the hospital as Danke is expecting a litter of pups.
 In a hurry to the hospital, Officer Carmody tries to pull them over for going 50 mph in a 25 mph zone.
 After notifying him that they are on the way to the hospital and indicating that Fran is in labor, Officer Carmody pulls in front of them, turns on the sirens, and escorts them to the county hospital.